-On the 6th day of Christmas, my true love gave to me ... the ability of automatic transfer.
+On the sixth day of Christmas, my true love gave to me ... the ability of automatic transfer.

-Once a young person masters the mechanics of checking and savings account management, it's time to introduce him or her to the gift of automatic transfer, which allows one to move money online from checking into savings, a money market account, CDs and individual retirement accounts on a scheduled basis.
+Once a young person masters the mechanics of checking and savings account management, it's time to introduce him or her to the gift of automatic transfer, which allows an account holder to move money online from checking into savings, a money market account, CDs and individual retirement accounts on a regular basis.

 "The reason that's important is, you get into the habit of paying yourself first and setting goals, whether long-term or short-term," says Seaman.
 "It doesn't all have to be about retirement savings.
 It can be transfers to another savings account for short-term goals like buying a car or a down payment on a condo or a vacation.
 It's a great habit to get into that will serve throughout their life."